 Sole Proprietorship Partnership Incorporated Company Number of Operators 1 person.
 2 or more persons.
 1 or more persons.
 A company with more than 50 shareholders shall be registered as a public company.
-Management and Ownership of the Company partnership.
-Taxation personal income tax with reference to the profits.
+Management and Ownership of the Company 1 0 partnership. Ũ Taxation personal income tax with reference to the profits.
 The owner may be granted tax Partnership firm is assessed to Profits Tax.
-An individual partner may be granted tax allowances by electing Personal Assessment. assessed to Corporate Profits Continuity of the Company separate legal entity.
-Transfer of shares, bankruptcy or death of an individual shareholder will Audits by Auditors Not necessary.
+An individual partner may be granted tax allowances by electing Personal Assessment. assessed to Corporate Profits Tax.
+Continuity of the Company Ordinance, a partnership is dissolved by the death, An incorporated company is a separate legal entity.
+Transfer of shares, bankruptcy or death of an individual shareholder will not lead to the end of business.
+Audits by Auditors Not necessary.
 Not necessary.
 Under Section 394 of the Companies Ordinance, the company must appoint an auditor for audits each year.

-Sole Proprietorship Partnership Incorporated Company Capital and Assets • Capital is raised by the partners.
+Sole Proprietorship Partnership Incorporated Company Capital and Assets Capital is raised by the partners.
 Assets are wholly or partially owned by the partners (subject to the details in the partnership agreement). members.
 Assets are held in